DylanKirbs/ampl-tests/README.md

 **Note**: Be cautious, as auto-formatting may alter your code style.
 Always review changes using `git diff` before committing.

-### Creating Tests for a Module

-If you're contributing to the test suite, utilize the `create_test_cases.sh` script.
-This script saves executed code to the module directory, effectively overwriting the "expected out."

 ## Contributing

 We welcome contributions to this project!
 To get started, fork the repository, create a meaningful branch, and submit a pull request.
 Please avoid committing directly to the `master` branch.